 - Want higher-quality final products?
 Create a terrible version that shows students what not to do.

 - Want better presentations?
-Give a really bad presentation to contrast with a high quality, pro example.
-Use Steve Jobs and Elon Musk!
+Give a really bad presentation and contrast it with a high quality version.

 - Want to improve study habits?
 Contrast a great study environment with a distracting one.

 These non-examples are quick, they’re super fun to create, and they really help those students who simply don’t understand why a good example is good.

 Raise The Roof & The Floor

 If a high-quality example raises the ceiling of what students see is possible, the non-example raises the floor.
 Great examples give successful students something to aim for and non-examples give an extra scaffold for struggling students.

 Is there something your students keep doing (or keep not doing) year after frustrating year?
 This is the perfect chance to bring in a non-example to enhance your explanation.